rohit1901/boom-router/README.md

 2. The second one uses a dynamic pattern to match paths like `/app/user/1`, `/app/user/1/anything`, and so on.

-3. The inner-most route will only work for paths like `/app/users/1/orders`.
+3. The innermost route will only work for paths like `/app/users/1/orders`.
 The match is strict, as that route does not have a `nest` prop and works as usual.

 If you call `useLocation()` inside the last route, it will return `/orders`, not `/app/users/1/orders`.
 This creates isolation, making it easier to make changes to the parent route without affecting the rest of the app.
 To navigate to a top-level page, use a `~` prefix to refer to an absolute path: